xima-media/xima-typo3-frontend-edit/Documentation/Configuration/SiteSettings.rst

     :type: bool
     :Default: true

-    Show the context menu dropdown with additional actions (edit page, hide, move, history).
+    Show the Edit Menu with additional actions (edit page, hide, move, history).
 Disable to show only the edit button.

     ..  code-block:: yaml